 David Hirsch: I’m thrilled to be talking today with Tom Landis at Dallas, Texas.
-Tom is the founder of Howdy Homemade ice cream and three makers with locations in Dallas and salt Lake city.
+Tom is the founder of Howdy Homemade Ice Cream and Dreammakers, with locations in Dallas and Salt Lake City.
 Tom, thank you for taking the time to do a podcast interview for the Special Fathers Network.

 Tom Landis: Thank you.

 David Hirsch: You and your wife Margaret had been married for 16 years and are the proud parents of two children: Kate, age 8, and Jake, age 10.
 Let’s start with some background.
 Where did you grow up?
 Tell me something about your family.

 Tom Landis: I was born in DC and then raised in Bethesda.
 I grew up in kind of a typical life.
 My mom had polio when she was just a child.
 We took public transportation a lot.
 She never really drove, but I never heard her complain once.
 I remember things like a guy trying to grab her purse as she was hopping on the bus in DC, and her just turning around and smacking that guy.

 David Hirsch: Oh my gosh.

 Tom Landis: Just going in and sitting down like, no big deal.
 She a hero.

 David Hirsch: Strong role model.
 So would you call it a middle class or upper middle class upbringing?

 Tom Landis: Middle class.
 I think it’s funny how very middle class you realize things are looking back on it.